gabizzle/Lab-2/Active Information Gathering/AIG - Paper.md

 139/tcp  open   netbios-ssn
 445/tcp  open   microsoft-ds
 ```

-To know the OS running on the specific IP address:
 **nmap -O 192.168.56.103**
 ```
 Starting Nmap 7.80 ( https://nmap.org ) at 2023-02-27 12:00 EST